eduOSS/MOOC_English_writing/Unit_28_Writing_Letters_Memos_and_Email.md

   4. Design for Emphasis
     * Textual presentation: following the writing conventions of letters, memos or email that suit the particular context;
     * Page design: using table and figures, and applying headings, bulleted and numbered lists, and typography to emphasize the main ideas

+#### vocabulary
+in electronic form or in hard copy

+Part III: Writing Business Letters
+2. Writing Business Letters
+  1. Envelop Formatting
+    * writer's address at the upper left-handed corner;
+    * Addressee's address in the lower center of the envelop
+    * Two forms of envelop layout
+      - Block Form
+      - Indented Form
+  2. Letter Formatting
+    Addressing people in business letters: addressing the recipient by the last name
+  3. Text Organization
+    * Three-part organization
+      - Overview: telling the reader exactly why you are writing
+      - Middle section: developing your point;
+      - Final section: summarizing your point and suggesting follow-up action
+    * Highlighting key points with typographical and page design features

+#### vocabulary
+cover letter/ mail out/ hanging fashion/ handwritten signature/ irritate/ garble